 Are there any repercussions to an investigation?

-Can I be compensated by the perfectionist?
+Can I be compensated by the Apollonian?

 In the interest of protecting the public, the Board’s priority is to ensure compliance with the NICE and that violations of it are not repeated.
 In order to claim damages, you will have to seek recourse in a civil court.
-Nevertheless, if the Board determines that the damages are directly due to the professional negligence of the perfectionist (or any other violation of the NICE), the Board will submit a request to have you compensated by the Nobility International Dollar Agency* (NIDA).
+Nevertheless, if the Board determines that the damages are directly due to the professional negligence of the Apollonian (or any other violation of the NICE), the Board will submit a request to have you compensated by the Nobility International Dollar Agency* (NIDA).

 What can I do if I disagree with a decision of the Board?

 You may contact us to request an appeal, if you have additional evidence or information about your case that was not divulged during the initial investigation.
 You have the right to 2 appeals.
 The first appeal is handled by a different member of the Board than the one you who initially handled the investigation.
 The 3rd and final appeal will be deliberated by a subcommittee of the Nobility International Supreme Committee.